matys1/lab1-web/book-notes/part-5.md

 - In the example, you can replace lines 10 and 12 with a code `names[i++]=next` on line 10 if you want an even shorter version of the same progam.
 Remember, `i++` performs the expression and only then increments, but `++i` increments first and then performs the expression.

-TO DO:
-- do i need to add anything about infinite loops? (next to label, break, cont.)
-- test the variable declaraions in loops (the note I made in iPhone notes)
-- check the section highlightd using `<mark>`

-EVERYTHING ELSE DONE.

-WHEN ABOVE POINTS DONE MOVE TO LESSON 24 READ & WRITE.

 ---

 **Useful links:**